mapattacker/network/influence_central.rst

 Closeness Centrality
 *********************
 Assumption: important nodes are close to other nodes.
-It is calculated by total number of nodes - sum(shortest path of node).
+It is calculated by (total number of nodes that node N can reach) - sum(shortest path of node N).

 .. figure:: images/closeness_centrality.png
     :width: 400px